The Business Risk of Encrypted Chat Apps

 14 January 2022 5 mins read

-by Chip Jones
+By Chip Jones

 The Securities and Exchange Commission (SEC) recently announced that J.P.
 Morgan Securities LLC agreed to pay $125 million after admitting to widespread and longstanding failures to maintain and preserve written communications over WhatsApp, personal email, and other message applications.
 On top of this, the Commodity Futures Trading Commission (CFTC) fined the bank a further $75 million for permitting unapproved communications since at least 2015.